Non-vanishing for cubic Hecke $L$-functions

 for some explicit polynomial $P_{b_1, b_2}$ of degree $1$.
 This would not directly improve our final results, so we refrain from doing so for simplicity.
-However, observe that this second order main term matches a previously mentioned conjecture of Diaconu \cite[Conjecture~4.5]{Dia}. \end{remark}
+However, observe that this matches the size of the second order main term in a previously mentioned conjecture of Diaconu \cite[Conjecture~4.5]{Dia}. \end{remark}

 It remains to compute the residue at $w = 0$, which is a double pole of the integrand in \eqref{after-mellin}.
 By the identity \eqref{zeta_lambda_identity} and the class number formula,

 Around $w=0$ we have the series expansions